ElahehMohammadi/omnifood/README.md

 # omnifood
 🎉 Welcome to my second web project, a conceptual website showcasing an innovative food delivery service called Omnifood. 🎉

-🛠️ In collaboration with my teacher, Jonas Schmidtmann, who developed the JavaScript functionality, I created the HTML and CSS components of this website, exploring design principles and user experience concepts. 🎨
+🛠️ In collaboration with my teacher, Jonas Schmidtmann, who played a significant role in developing the JavaScript functionality, I contributed to the website's HTML and CSS components, exploring design principles and user experience concepts. 🎨

 About Omnifood: